Bonnie Perry

 Bonnie Anne Perry (born April 15, 1962) is a bishop in the Episcopal Church in the United States of America.
-She was elected the Diocese of Michigan's eleventh diocesan bishop on June 1, 2019, which made her the first woman and first openly lesbian priest elected as an Episcopal bishop in Michigan.
+She was elected the eleventh diocesan bishop of the Diocese of Michigan on June 1, 2019, making her the first woman and first openly-lesbian priest elected as an Episcopal bishop in Michigan.

 Early life and education

-Perry was born to parents Ray and Mary Jane Perry in San Diego, California, as the oldest of four children in a military family.
-Raised in a devout Roman Catholic family, Perry felt that she had a call to the priesthood, and was received into the Episcopal Church which ordains women.
+Perry was born on April 15, 1962, in San Diego, California, as the oldest of four children to Ray and Mary Jane Perry.
+Her father was a member of the United States Marine Corps.

-Perry was awarded a Bachelor of Science in biology in 1984 from College of the Holy Cross, Worcester, Massachusetts.
-In 1988 she earned a Master of Divinity degree from Union Theological Seminary, where she met her future spouse Susan Harlow.
-In 1998 she earned a Doctorate of Ministry specializing in Congregational Development from Seabury-Western Theological Seminary, Evanston, IL.
+Perry graduated from the College of the Holy Cross in Worcester, Massachusetts, with a Bachelor of Science in biology in 1984.
+She then earned a Master of Divinity in practical theology in 1988 from Union Theological Seminary, where she met her spouse Susan Harlow.

+In 1998, Perry earned her Doctor of Ministry specializing in congregational development from Seabury-Western Theological Seminary.
+Her doctoral dissertation was titled, Visions for Vitality: A Study of Three Vigorous, Cutting-Edge Congregations.